 apk pathinput field which will make sure all the required APKs will get code signed with the keystore file you uploaded to the Code Signing tab.
 Check out how you can upload your keystore file to bitrise.io.
 The Step will export a

 $BITRISE_SIGNED_APK_PATHEnvironment Variable output which lists all your signed build variants.

 - Make sure you set the following input fields in the Android Sign Step:

 - Keystore password

 - Add the Google Play Deploy Step AFTER the Android Sign Step.

 - Set the

-Google Play Deploycan release all your build variants to the app store.
+$BITRISE_SIGNED_APK_PATHEnvironment Variable in the APK or App Bundle file path Step input field so that the Google Play Deploy Step can release all your build variants to the app store.

 You can manually specify the code signing configuration in your Gradle configuration so that your app gets signed during the build process.